upala-digital-identity/docs/source/blog/2019-12-23-reward-algorithm/reward-algorithm.md

 - It wants to earn with the group.
 The entity trusts the group, stakes on it and earns (encourage).
 Reward - shares from apps fees, Risk - bot attacks.
 Users are interested in investors to increase their scores.

-# Incentives
-##

 # Metrics (all possible)
+## P. Pool size
+If Botnet reward is not used, pool size shows group's trust to all of its members.

+If we decide to use shares group pool will consist of shares (but it could be obsolete in this case).

 ## d.
 Member deposit into a group (d)
 By contributing deposit into a group the **member signals of its trust to the group**.
 The more the deposit the more the trust.
 From the group's side the picture is reverse: the group will try to compensate for risks of letting a new untrusted member in by demanding higher deposit.

+This could also be viewed as shares.
+For example a lower group may invest in a number of higher groups.

+## i.
+Investment into a group
+What if a thrird-party wants to invest into a group.
+What are the motifs of doing so?
+Donation.
+A donor would like to support a weak group and let it be accepted.
+The donor then bears risks of explosions from that group.
+Investment.
+An investor will have a share in that group.
+So that they could earn.

+Interesting question is what we will do if we link Botnet reward to member's deposit.
+If an investor brings money in

 ## R. Bot reward for a member (bot-net reward)
 Could serve as a harm limit.
 Shows the overall member reliability (is it a bonet or not). **How much the group trusts the member**.

-What if we link this to deposit amount?
+This should be higher than the member's deposit (if anything deposited at all).
+And it is ok if sum of all botnet rewards exceeds the pol size

+Looks very much like a stake.

+## Trust multiplier.
+If we link deposit and Botnet reward, we could use this multiplier as a substitute for Botnet reward.
+It will effectively show group's trust to the member.

 ## r.
 Bot reward for a individual
 Could be calculated as R/n.
 But it is hard to keep track of users at leat with the current smart contract.